HPV VACCINE IS CANCER PREVENTION

 HPV Vaccine Requirements

-HPV vaccine is a Code-required vaccine for all girls who attend public and private school in Virginia.
+HPV vaccine is a Code-required vaccine for all students who attend public and private schools in Virginia.
 For information about school immunization requirements, please visit the VDH School Requirements page on the Division of Immunization website.

 Immunization Schedule for Children and Teens